 The Interview Process

 Before welcoming a single piece into my Glam Capsule, each item underwent a rigorous interview process.
 Could I imagine wearing it in several ways?
 What made it Glam and not blah?
 What else did it match in my closet?
-Could I pair it with a couple different pieces? … Really, these are the questions we should be asking ourselves before we bring anything into our closet.
+Could I pair it with a couple different pieces? … Really, these are the questions we should be asking ourselves before we bring anything

 I say the interview process was rigorous, but don’t feel overwhelmed that you couldn’t do too.
 All of our clothes should go through a “rigorous” interview process before we buy them.
 We should ask these few questions to vet each piece before we buy it, and this process becomes second-nature with a bit of practice.